|

 Causes Fibromyalgia?

-fibromyalgia is unknown, researchers have several theories
+the cause of fibromyalgia is unknown, researchers have

-believe that the syndrome may be caused by an injury or
+Some scientists believe that the syndrome may be caused by

-triggered by an infectious agent such as a virus in
+may be triggered by an infectious agent such as a virus in

 susceptible people, but no such agent has been identified.